Mortyr: Development

 Before its release, Interactive Magic called the game the "likely successor to the wildly popular Wolfenstein."
 As part of the promotional campaign, the company demonstrated a pre-release version of the game at the Extreme Annihilation tournament held by the Cyberathlete Professional League.
 In April, the publisher reported that four stores, including Best Buy, had declined to carry Mortyr because of its Nazi themes and visuals.
 Walmart also refused to carry the game.
 While Best Buy offered "no comment" on its decision, CNET Gamecenter reported fansite Mortyr.net's owner as saying that he had been told "it isn't because of content, but because they feel the game falls into a crowded category."
 GameSpot's Dunkin remarked of the situation, "Best Buy, on the other hand, reportedly says that it doesn't want to carry Mortyr because it won't sell."

 On May 20, Interactive Magic sold iMagicGames to Ubi Soft, including Mortyr.
 The CD-ROM division had been unsuccessful, and the sale marked Interactive Magic's full transition into the online gaming arena, where it had been growing.
 Ubi Soft proceeded to drop the still-unreleased Mortyr in June.
 According to that company, the game was canceled because of its unsuitedness to Ubi Soft's brand.
 At the time, The Adrenaline Vault reported claims from an anonymous source involved with the decision that Mortyr was dropped because of its "history of development problems it has not wholly overcome."
 According to the report, Interactive Magic purchased the game for a low price, and it was in "no condition to ship yet still served to increase the paper value of the CD-ROM side of IMagic's business."
 Mortyr remained without a United States publisher by July 21, when Mirage released a downloadable demo for the game.
 In September, the game was picked up by publisher HD Interactive, which set it for an October release, before finally releasing the game Stateside in late December.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.
 Jim Preston of NextGen said, "Boring, derivative single-player and uninspired multiplayer action consign Mortyr to the bargain heap."

-Sequel
+Reviewer Klaus Sonstad in Adresseavisen gave the lowest possible score, 1 of 6, among others criticizing the enemies for being badly programmed, acting like "braindead shrimp soldiers".

+Sequels

 A sequel for the game, entitled Mortyr II, developed by Mirage and published by Hip Games, was released in 2004, five years after the original game.

+Two further instalments, Mortyr III: Akcje dywersyjne and Mortyr: Operacja Sztorm, were released in 2007 and 2008 respectively, developed and published by City Interactive.
+Outside of Poland, they were released as Battlestrike: Force of Resistance and Operation Thunderstorm with all references to the Mortyr series removed.